Blog updated on June 12, 2023

-Over the past few years, The Goverment of India has been adopting e-invoicing to standardize how B2B invoices are recorded for taxation purposes.
-The most recent announcement from the GST Council of India states that starting from 1 October 2022, it is mandatory for businesses and corporations with a turnover of ₹10 crores or more to generate e-invoices for all their B2B transactions.
+Over the past few years, the Government of India has been adopting e-invoicing to standardize how B2B invoices, B2G invoices, export sales, and sales falling under the reverse charge mechanism are recorded for taxation purposes.
+The latest announcement from CBIC mandates businesses and corporations with a turnover of ₹5 crores or more to generate e-invoices for all their required transactions starting 1 August, 2023.

 At Zoho, we've always been at the forefront in helping Indian businesses digitally transform their back-office operations, while staying compliant.
 Our feat as winners of the AatmaNirbhar Bharat app contest stands testimony to this.
 In line with this, Zoho is now geared up to welcome the latest tax reform with a comprehensive e-invoicing system, right from day one.

 Why you should use Zoho for e-invoicing